Marketing of Provider Services

 use or dissemination.
 Providers shall receive the DMAS marketing plan approval

 before engaging in any marketing activity. a.
-Within 30 calendar days of receipt of providers' submissions,
+Within 30 calendar days of receipt of providers'

-made. b.
+modifications be made. b.
 Providers failing to implement DMAS' required changes,

 or those which use unapproved or disapproved materials, shall be subject to